massoncheg/forgejo-docs/admin/storage.md

 `repo-avatars`, `repo-archive`, `packages`, `actions_log`, `actions_artifact`) is defined in `app.ini`.
 It can either be on disk (`local`) or using a MinIO server (`minio`).
-The default is `local` storage, using the following hierarchy under the `WORK_PATH` directory:
+The default is `local` storage, using the following hierarchy under the `APP_DATA_PATH` directory:

 | storage           | default base path  | app.ini sections                                   |
 | ----------------- | ------------------ | -------------------------------------------------- |